Skip to content

 1. Loading Files: To import a GraphViz file, navigate to File > Import and select the .dot file.
 SocNetV will parse the graph and display it for further analysis.

-3. Limitations: SocNetV does not support advanced GraphViz features like subgraphs, clusters, or complex attribute combinations.
+3. Limitations: SocNetV does not support advanced GraphViz features such as full cluster layout control, subgraph hierarchy preservation, or complex attribute inheritance rules.

 Supported DOT Elements in SocNetV

-SocNetV supports the following basic elements of GraphViz files:
+SocNetV supports the following core elements of GraphViz files:

 • Graph Type: digraph (directed) and graph (undirected).

-• Node Attributes: color, shape, label, and basic styles like fillcolor and style.
+• Node Attributes: color, shape, label, and basic styles such as fillcolor and style.

 • Edge Attributes: weight, color, and label.